ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 Today, instead of focusing on creating a beautiful app startup screen with the windowBackground, we will profile this cold start and work on reducing it.

 # Profile YP Dine
 [YP Dine] is a recent application of the play store built by another team in Yellow Pages Canada.
-His goal is to let you discover your next favorite restaurant, browse through handmade lists from local food experts or book a table directly from the app.
-I will dig into application initialization to check if we can have quick wins.
+His goal is to let you discover restaurants, browse through handmade lists from local food experts or book a table directly from the app.
+Between the time I started this post and now, a month passed and a lot of the code base have been changed.
+I will dig in the original version, provide some insight and some solutions that can be used.

 ## What tools
 Usually, I use [TraceView and DmTraceDump] to find the bottlenecks in the code and fix it.
-But today we will play with this new player: [NimbleDroid].
+Here we will play with [NimbleDroid], a new player in town.
 They use the same tools but display the results in a very easy to understand way.
 All performance tests are realized in the same conditions letting you compare with other applications.
-One of the nice tricks is that you can automatically hook your build from popular git hosting and therefore, keeping track about the cold start versions after version.
+One of the nice tricks is that you can automatically hook your builds to it and therefore, keeping track about the cold start versions after version.
 YP Dine isn't obfuscated so we can effortlessly check which part of the code is blocking.
-If you obfuscate yours,  it's still possible to add the ProGuard Mapping to reveal problematic methods.
+If you obfuscate yours, it's still possible to provide the ProGuard Mapping to reveal problematic methods.

 On a side note, a colleague shared me [Show Java app] that can be useful to see unobfuscated code apps.